OnkarSudrik/Predictive-Housing-Price-Analysis/README.md

 2. **Perth Dataset** (Imported from Kaggle, stored in 'Datasets' folder):
    - This dataset comprises housing-related data specific to the Perth region.
-   - The dataset is available in the 'Datasets' folder of this repository.
+   - The dataset is available in the files of this repository itself.

 ## Code Files